jcazallasc/lana-python-challenge/docs/how-it-was-developed.md

 ## Total amount processor

 In order to integrate `Offers` in the total amount calculation I decided to create this class to process all items in the cart taking into account of the existing offers.

+## Dealing with prices

+Internally, all prices are stored as integers and formatted to a nice format in the `Serializers` using the util function `format_price`.

+By default, this app uses `EUR` as currency and `es_ES` as locale.